revbayes/revbayes.github.io/tutorials/fig/fig_intro.md

 *Note:* as of 2024-05-21, the current FIG tutorials require specialized versions of RevBayes (branch stochmap_tp_dirty_merge, commit 55c8174) and TensorPhylo (branch tree-inference, commit daa0aed) that are not yet integrated into the main RevBayes codebase.
 We expect this will happen by the end of 2024.

-{% subsection Empirical system %}
+{% subsection Empirical system: Hawaiian *Kadua* %}

-Hawaiian *Kadua* is XYZ.

-The Hawaiian Archipelago is XYZ.
+The Hawaiian Archipelago is a Pacific volcanic island chain with many remarkable properties that fascinate biogeographers.

+Hawaiian *Kadua* (Rubiaceae) is a clade of X flowering plant taxa.

+*Isaac plans to write this section.*

 {% subsection Acknowledgements %}